 - Only state-approved testing devices may be used

-If your license has been suspended or revoked, you have the right to challenge the DOR’s decision by filing an appeal in the Grain Valley, MO circuit court within 15 days of the final ruling.
-This appeal must be submitted in the circuit court of the county where your arrest occurred, and the DOR must be officially notified of the appeal.
-Our Grain Valley, MO DWI administrative hearing lawyers can handle the entire appeals process on your behalf to get the best possible outcome.
+A license suspension or revocation after a DWI administrative hearing is not necessarily final—you can appeal the DOR’s decision by filing an appeal in the Grain Valley, MO circuit court within 15 days of the ruling.
+This appeal must be submitted in the circuit court of the county where your arrest occurred, and the DOR must be officially served with notice of the appeal.
+A Grain Valley, MO DWI administrative hearing lawyer from Combs Waterkotte can guide you through the process and represent you in court to get the best possible outcome.

-Once it’s filed, the case moves to a de novo hearing, where the Grain Valley, MO circuit court will conduct a fresh review of the evidence without relying on or deferring to the DOR’s previous decision.
-And, unlike in an administrative hearing, circuit court appeals often allow live witness testimony providing our Grain Valley, MO DWI/DUI attorneys to present a stronger defense.
+Once the appeal is filed, the case moves to a de novo hearing—meaning the Grain Valley, MO circuit court will conduct an entirely new review of the evidence, without relying on the DOR’s previous decision.
+Unlike administrative hearings, circuit appeals allow live witness testimony, providing our Grain Valley, MO DWI/DUI lawyers an opportunity to present a stronger defense for your case.

-When you choose a Combs Waterkotte DWI administrative hearing lawyer in or around Grain Valley, MO, you aren’t just hiring a leading DWI administrative hearing lawyer lawyer in Grain Valley, MO and beyond – you’re safeguarding your license, your rights, your freedom, and your future.
-Along with experienced DWI administrative hearing lawyers, our legal team is available 24/7 and offers expertise in the following areas for residents in Grain Valley and beyond:
+When you choose a Combs Waterkotte DWI administrative hearing lawyer in the Grain Valley, MO area, you’re not just choosing a leading DWI administrative hearing lawyer lawyer in Grain Valley, MO and beyond – you’re protecting your license, your rights, your freedom, and your future.
+In addition to experienced DWI administrative hearing lawyers, our staff is available 24/7 and provides expertise in the following areas for residents in Grain Valley and beyond:

 Act Now—Speak with a Grain Valley, MO DWI Administrative Hearing Lawyer Today to Keep Your Driving Privileges